 - Only four (4) new DVD (latest 25 titles) can be checked out for one loan period per household, renewal request on each new release will result in a $2.50 charge.
 No limit on old releases.

-- A fee of 50 cents per entertainment title is charged.
+- A fee of 50 cents per individual DVD title and $1.00 for series titles is charged.
 There is no charge for educational titles.

 - Materials May Be returned in drop box after hours.
 (However, depositing materials in drop box after hours on the day they are due will result in a fine.)